fermyon/developer/content/cloud/quickstart.md

 This command will generate an authentication code for your current device to be authorized against the Fermyon Cloud.
 Follow the instructions in the prompt to complete the authorization.

 {{ details "Learn more" "The default behavior of `spin login` is to authenticate with the Fermyon Cloud.
-The command can authenticate against any instance of the [Fermyon Platform](../platform/index). #TODO Check the link." }}
+The command can authenticate against any instance of the [Fermyon Platform](https://fermyon.dev)." }}

-### Clone the quickstart repo
+## Clone the quickstart repo

 To make this easy, we've already compiled a Webassembly module and created a Spin application for you to deploy.